Montgomery Canal: Western Branch

 Below bridge 153, water enters the canal from the Penarth Weir on the River Severn.
 The weir is to the south of the lock and is an unusual double-tiered structure.
 It was constructed by Josiah Jessop in 1813-1814 and there is a modern salmon leap on its western side.
 The weir can be reached from the lock by following a footpath.
 Between the river and the canal are the former settling beds of Dolfor Sewage Treatment Works, now maintained as a wildlife haven by the Montgomeryshire Wildlife Trust.
 The section of the canal from Freestone Lock to Newtown is largely filled-in and the site of the basin in Newtown, together with the last 0.5 mi of the route, has become a housing estate.
 A public footpath follows the route of the canal for most of the distance passing the sites of Dolfor Lock and Rock Lock on its way.
+The Montgomery Waterway Restoration Trust acquired the site of Dolfor Lock and several hundred yards of canal in the 2020s, when it was offered for sale.

 The Newtown Pumphouse raised water from the River Severn to the canal, initially using an undershot water wheel to operate two bucket pumps.
 This was supplemented by a steam engine for times when the waterwheel failed to provide sufficient power.
 In time, this arrangement was replaced by a diesel-powered pump but pumping was discontinued in the 1940s.
-The building, which originally had a tall chimney, still exists but is in private ownership.
+The building, which originally had a tall chimney, still exists and was in private ownership, but was acquired by Newtown Council in early 2024.
+They subsequently reinstated some of the towpath nearby.

 The Newtown pumping station seen from across the River Severn.
 The intake pipe can still be seen.